microsoft/DataConnectors/docs/m-extensions.md

 * [Power BI Developer Center](https://powerbi.microsoft.com/en-us/developers/)

 ## Developer Tools
 The following tools are recommended for developing PQ extensions.

 | Tool                              | Description                                                                                                                                   | Location                                                   |
 |:----------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------|
 | Power Query SDK for Visual Studio | Visual studio extension (vsix) which provides the Data Connector Project templates, as well as syntax highlighting, intellisense, and build capabilities.  | TODO - marketplace link                       |
 | Power BI Desktop                  | Used to visually build M expressions and test out your data source extension.                                                                 | [Download](https://powerbi.microsoft.com/en-us/desktop/)   |

-## Extension Files (MEZ)

-PQ extensions are bundled in a zip file and given a .mez file extension.
-These are typically referred to as MEZ files.
-At runtime, PBI Desktop will load extensions from directory defined by the PQ_ExtensionDirectory environment variable.
-PBI Desktop will load files with both the .m and .mez format, however, use of a .mez is required if you want to include icons or localized strings for your extension.

 # Power Query SDK